SystemsApproach/ops/provision.rst

 When a cloud is built from a combination of virtual and physical resources, as is the case for a hybrid cloud like like Aether, we need a seamless way to accommodate both.
-To this end, our approach is to first layer a *logical structure* on top of hardware resources, making them roughly equivalent to the virtual resources we get from a commercial cloud provider.
+To this end, our approach is to first overlay a *logical structure* on top of hardware resources, making them roughly equivalent to the virtual resources we get from a commercial cloud provider.
 This results in a hybrid scenario similar to the one shown in :numref:`Figure %s <fig-infra>`.
-We use NetBox as our open source solution for constructing this logical structure on top of physical hardware.
+We use NetBox as our open source solution for layering this logical structure on top of physical hardware.
 NetBox also helps us address the requirement of tracking physical inventory.